 There are several different types of treatment that can help you recover from postpartum OCD.
 Therapy and self-care are usually the first lines of treatment for this condition, especially for women who are breastfeeding.
 In some cases, medication and hormone therapy may also be helpful in combination with therapy and self-care strategies.

-Women with postpartum OCD may benefit from individual and/or couples therapy.
-Couples therapy can be helpful in educating people and their families about postpartum OCD.12 Women with this condition may feel ashamed or guilty for feeling the way that they do.
-By understanding their condition and sharing their experiences with a professional, they can learn to cope more effectively with their symptoms.
+People with postpartum OCD may also benefit from couples therapy.
+Couples therapy can be helpful in educating people and their families about postpartum OCD.16 People with this condition may feel ashamed or guilty for feeling the way that they do, but by understanding their condition and sharing their experiences with a professional, they can learn to cope more effectively with their symptoms.

 Medication

-Some women with postpartum OCD have concerns about taking medication while breastfeeding.
-Research shows that most antidepressants are excreted in only small amounts in breast milk and do not have negative effects on the infant.12 If you are considering medication for your postpartum OCD, a psychiatrist or psychiatric nurse practitioner can discuss the pros, cons, and safety of it with you.
+Some people with postpartum OCD have concerns about taking medication while breastfeeding.
+Research shows that most antidepressants are excreted in only small amounts in breast milk and do not have negative effects on the infant.16 If you are considering medication for your postpartum OCD, a psychiatrist or psychiatric nurse practitioner can discuss the pros, cons, and safety of it with you.

 Hormone Therapy